Making a claim on your car insurance

 WHAT HAPPENS WHEN A CAR IS WRITTEN OFF

-If a vehicle is deemed a repairable write-off it means that the vehicle can be repaired but the insurer considers the cost of repairing the vehicle uneconomical to repair.
+- the vehicle can be repaired but the insurer considers the cost of repairing the vehicle uneconomical to repair (sometimes called a ‘repairable write-off’).

 The insurer has a legal obligation to notify your state’s roads and traffic authority to record this on their register of written-off vehicle.